 First, paying more for a home than what it is worth is always a bad deal.
 Secondly, when these buyers sell this home, they might struggle to make a solid profit.
 That’s because other buyers will have the home appraised after they make an offer.
 If the appraisers valuing the home determine that it’s worth less than the listed sales price, many buyers will walk away.
 Others will request that the sellers lower their asking price to the appraised value.
 Sellers who owe too much on their mortgages might then take a loss on the sale.

 Paying more than what a home is worth can also cause problems if you want to refinance your mortgage.
 Lenders typically require that owners have at least 20% equity – the difference between what they owe on their mortgages and what their homes are worth – in their homes before they’ll approve them for a refinance.
-Lenders will often send appraisers out to determine the current market value of a home before they approve a refinance.
+Lenders will often send appraisers out to determine the current market value of a home before they approve a refinance (unless they offer no-appraisal refinances to borrowers with VA, FHA or USDA loans).
 Buyers who paid more for their homes than what they are worth are less likely to have enough equity to qualify for a refinance, at least if they haven’t made enough monthly mortgage payments to significantly pay down their loan balances.

 Skipping the in-person appraisal, then, might save buyers some money upfront.
 But it could cost them big in the future.

 It might be tempting to skip the in-person appraisal when you’re buying a home, especially when you’re in dollar-saving mode.
 But an appraisal is designed to protect buyers from overpaying for a home.
 Because of this, it rarely makes sense for buyers to skip that in-person appraisal.

 Want to learn more about appraisals and the process of buying a home?
 Contact Rocket Mortgage® for more information on applying for a mortgage.